 Slowly start to move into the stretch.
 Feel what it feels like to move in this direction.
 Breathe deeply - in as you elongate, and out as you pull into the stretch.
 Go only as far as is comfortable.
 Hold the stretch while you breathe, in and out.

 If after a few moments, if it feels like you could go farther, breathe in, elongate your body more, and breathe out and move farther.
 Pay attention to any feelings you may have regarding moving this way.
 Hold the stretch as long as you wish.
 Don’t rush to the next move.
 Relax your mind and really feel the movement in the deepest parts of your body-soul.
 Do the same movement on the opposite side of your body (this is very important).
 Does it feel different on this side compared to the other side?
 How so?

 Intuitive movement is not able how far you can stretch, whether or not you can touch your toes, or how good you look.
-You will receive the benefits of body awareness movements no matter how far you can go, even if you move very little.
+It is about receiving just as much benefit of body increased awareness movements no matter how far you can go, even if you move very little.
 The importance of intuitive movement is that you are aware of the movement and aware of the stretch and aware of your body's response to it!

-Exercise Stretches are a fabulous way to open your body and open your mind to new understanding of yourself.
-When you stretch your body, you 'stretch your mind.'
-It is the metaphor of creating space in your life, by creating space in your body!
+Stretches are a fabulous way to open your body and open your mind to new understanding of yourself.
+When you stretch your body, you 'stretch your heart and your mind.'
+When you create space in your body, you also create space in your life!
 This technique of intuitive movement is very healing for the mind, body and soul.
 You can also see my meditative stretches for runners.

 Wide-Angle Seated Forward Bend